nekitivlev/CompoundExpressions/CompoundExpressionsProposal.md

 }
 ```

-### Benefits
+### Benefits of adding "classic" `for`

 There are several benefits to adding this feature:

-1. **Increased Flexibility:** Allows for more complex iteration patterns without
+1. **Increased Flexibility:** Allows for more complex iteration
-the need for additional control flow statements.
+patterns without the need for additional control flow statements.

-2. **Code Conciseness:** Reduces the need for external initialization and update
+2. **Code Conciseness:** Reduces the need for external initialization
-statements, encapsulating all loop-related logic within the for statement.
+and update statements, encapsulating all loop-related logic within the
+for statement.

 3. **Familiar Syntax:** Leverages a loop syntax familiar to many developers, making
 Kotlin more accessible to newcomers from other languages.

-### Proposed syntax
+### Proposed syntax of "classic" `for`

 ```kotlin
 for (val i = 0; i < numIterations; i++) {